 To date we have funded our operations primarily through the sale of convertible preferred stock, and common stock.
-Through March 31, 2023, we have raised an aggregate of approximately \$320.8 million of gross proceeds primarily from private placements of our equity and convertible preferred stock and warrants, as well as through the issuance of our common stock.
+Through June 30, 2023, we have raised an aggregate of approximately \$323.5 million of gross proceeds primarily from private placements of our equity and convertible preferred stock and warrants, as well as through the issuance of our common stock.
 On December 5, 2022, we issued and sold 7,705,000 shares of common stock, including the full exercise of the underwriters' option to purchase additional shares at a price to the public of \$12.00 per share for aggregate gross proceeds of \$92.5 million in the Follow-On Offering.
 We received approximately \$86.7 million in net proceeds from the Follow-On Offering after deducting underwriting discounts, commissions and offering expenses.
 On November 1, 2022, we filed the 2022 Shelf with the SEC in relation to the registration of up to an aggregate offering price of \$250.0 million of common stock, preferred stock, debt securities, warrants and units or any combination thereof.
 We also simultaneously entered into the Sales Agreement with the Sales Agent to provide for the offering, issuance and sale by us of up to an aggregate of \$75.0 million of our common stock from time to time in the ATM under the 2022 Shelf and subject to the limitations thereof.
-We issued 732,189 shares of our common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM, and issued no common stock for the three months ended March 31, 2023.
+We issued 169,200 shares of common stock at an average price of \$12.58 for aggregate gross proceeds of \$2.1 million during the six months ended June 30, 2023 under the ATM.
+In addition, we issued 732,189 shares of common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM.
 In November 2021, we issued and sold a total of 6,210,000 shares in our IPO of our common stock, including the full exercise of the underwriters' option to purchase additional shares, at a price to the public of \$14.00 per share for aggregate gross proceeds of \$86.9 million.
 We received approximately \$78.3 million in net proceeds from the IPO after deducting underwriting discounts, commissions and offering expenses.